daffidwilde/thesis/README.md

 attaining a richer understanding of the algorithm under study.

-This method is used to investigate a novel initialisation method for a centroid-based clustering algorithm, \(k\)-modes.
+This method is used to investigate a novel initialisation method for a centroid-based clustering algorithm, k-modes.
 The initialisation makes use of a matching game to allocate the starting centroids in a mathematically fair way.
 The subsequent investigation reveals the conditions under which the new initialisation improves upon two other initialisation methods.

-An extension to the \(k\)-modes algorithm is utilised to segment an administrative dataset provided by the co-sponsors of this project, the Cwm Taf Morgannwg University Health Board.
+An extension to the k-modes algorithm is utilised to segment an administrative dataset provided by the co-sponsors of this project, the Cwm Taf Morgannwg UHB.
 The dataset corresponds to the patient population presenting a specific chronic disease, and comprises a high-level summary of their stays in hospital over a number of years.
 Despite the relative coarseness of this dataset, the segmentation provides a useful profiling of its instances.
 These profiles are used to inform a multi-class queuing model representing a hypothetical ward for the affected patients.
 Following a novel validation process for the queuing model, actionable insights into the needs of the population are found.

 In addition to these research pursuits, several open-source software packages are developed to accompany this thesis.
 These pieces of software are developed